David Anthony Cooper

 David Anthony Cooper (1949–2008) was an English cathedral organist, who served in Blackburn Cathedral and Norwich Cathedral.

 Background

 David Anthony Cooper was born on 14 January 1949 in Derby.
 He was educated at Derby School and was then organ scholar at Lincoln College, Oxford.

-He was Director of Music at Queen Elizabeth's Grammar School, Ashbourne from 1973 to 1977., and music master at Queen Elizabeth's Grammar School, Blackburn from 1983 to 1994.
+He was Director of Music at Queen Elizabeth's Grammar School, Ashbourne from 1973 to 1977, a music master at St. Peter's School, York from 1977 to 1983, and music master at Queen Elizabeth's Grammar School, Blackburn from 1983 to 1994.